Top 4 Things Small Business Owners Should Know

 Business Plans Should be Revised

 Speaking of business plans, as your business grows, make sure you revise yours.
 Your original business plan should have detailed your sales strategy, marketing research, the way your business operates, and your financial forecasts.
 As you begin to scale up, you will find that your old business plan is no longer entirely relevant.
 If you haven’t given your business plan a second glance since your business has begun to take off, dig it out and review it.
 Make a note of the areas where you have exceeded expectations and pay attention to your missed goals.
 Your old plan will help you identify points of weakness in your business and pinpoint areas where you can improve.
 Make sure you revise your plan to reflect your current goals and projections.
+This should take into account time factors such as busy periods in the year and the list of US holidays where your business or your business partners may not be working on.
+By planning for potential complications or delays you can ensure that the plan is solid.

 Marketing is a Big Deal